ShayJordan/shay.github.io/_posts/2023-12-30-nineteen-years-of-kuk-sool-part-2.md

 	<figcaption>Myself and Master Alex Suh at the Championships dedicated to Master Alison.</figcaption>
 </figure>

-This year, in 2023, I received and submitted my application for Sa Bum Nim (fourth degree black belt), and am currently six months into the two-year testing period toward that rank.
+This year, in 2023, I received and submitted my application for Sa Bum Nim (Fourth Degree Black Belt), and am currently six months into the two-year testing period toward that rank.

 My journey so far through Kuk Sool has been full of ups and downs.
 In this post, I have mainly recognised the highlights, but there have been times where I have even thought about stopping.
 I remember distinctly talking to my mum when I was a blue belt, and telling her that I wanted to stop.
 Fortunately, this was just after the new year and she had just paid my membership renewal and there was no way that her £10 was going to waste -- so I was made to continue training, and I'm so grateful for that.